 02. Web animation tools

-What are some good tools that won't break the bank for digital drawing?
+What are some good tools for digital drawing that won't break the bank?

 RN: I recommend Manga Studio and a Bamboo stylus to anyone wanting to break into drawing digitally.
 I'm sure there are other products and combinations out there, but these two together are affordable and deliver beautiful lines.

-RN: As for incorporating storytelling on the web, that's a question with a much longer answer.
-For instance, I run an month-long online course on the matter at rachelnabors.com/training.
+RN: That's a question with a long answer!
+I actually run a month-long online course on the matter.

 I recommend reading books about storytelling from outside web development.
-Scour your local library for books on film, writing, cartooning, animation, books that have "story" in their titles and descriptions.
+Scour your local library for books on film, writing, cartooning and animation, as well as those that have 'story' in their titles and descriptions.
 Take one of these up as a side hobby, and soon you'll find it forms a feedback loop with your more technical work.

 Do you prototype your animations in something like After Effects or Framer first?